pinecone-io/aws-reference-architecture-pulumi/docs/common-tasks.md

 `ssh -i ~/Downloads/<your-private-key>.pem ec2-user@<your-jumphost-public-ipv4-address>`

-## Grant your jump host access to resources running in the backend
+## Step 2.
+Grant your jump host access to resources running in the backend

 The RDS Postgres database is running in its own security group.
 By design, this security group only grants access to:
 1. the frontend microservice's security group, because the frontend issues database queries
 1. the pelican microservice's security group, because Pelican listens to the Postgres database for changes

-In order to allow your jump host to access the Postgres RDS database directly, in order to give yourself direct access via tools like `psql`, you must first look up the ID of the security group that was created for your jump host when you launched it:
+In order to allow your jump host to access the Postgres RDS database directly, to give yourself direct access via tools like `psql`, you must first look up the ID of the security group that was created for your jump host when you launched it:

 ![Look up your jump host's security group](./jumphost-security-group-lookup-5.png)